Sewardite

-Sewardite is a rare arsenate mineral with formula of CaFe2+3(AsO4)2(OH)2.
+Sewardite is a rare arsenate mineral with formula of CaFe3+2(AsO4)2(OH)2.
 Sewardite was discovered in 1982 and named for the mineralogist, Terry M. Seward (born 1940), a professor of geochemistry in Zürich, Switzerland.

 Properties

-Sewardite is orthorhombic, which means in crystallographic terms, it contains 3 axes of unequal length, one "c" axis, and 1 "a" axis, and 1 "b" axis.
-The "c" axis runs vertically, and the "b" axis forms a 90 degree angle with the "c" axis; the "a" axis forms an angle that is less than 90 degrees.
-Its class structure in the crystal system, orthorhombic, is mmm (2/m 2/m 2/m) - dipyramidal.
-Sewardite can form platy to compact anhedral to subhedral masses up to 0.3 mm in size in a single specimen.
+Sewardite is orthorhombic, which means that it contains three axes of unequal length, a, b, and c, which are all at 90° to one another.
+Its class structure is mmm (2/m 2/m 2/m) – dipyramidal.
+Sewardite can form platy-to-compact anhedral-to-subhedral masses up to 0.3 mm in size.

 In terms of its optical properties, sewardite is weakly anisotropic, which means the velocity of light varies depending on the direction through the mineral.
 Its color in plane-polarized light is dark red, and it does not exhibit pleochroism, which means it does not appear to be a different color when observed at different angles under a polarizing petrographic microscope.
-Sewardite illustrates weak birefringence; birefringence is directly dependent on the material being anistropic, so since sewardite is weakly anistropic, it exhibits weak birefringence.
+Sewardite illustrates weak birefringence because it is weakly anisotropic.